Last Updated on August 15, 2022 by Joshua Isibor

 Who is a Narcissist?

-The hallmark about them is that they assume a lot and always push the blame to another even if the mistake is coming from them.
+The hallmark about them is that they assume a lot and always push the blame on another even if the mistake is coming from them.
 They are termed “pocket lawyers” because they always defend their actions.

 Narcissism as an attitude causes someone to be so concerned with their own demands or wants that they don’t even take note, or intentionally decide to ignore, the desires and emotions of others.
 Narcissism is similar to the need for reverence or appreciation and external approval Almost everybody is narcissistic at times.
 For example, a mother might ignore the needs of her child because she is applying makeup to appear good and be admired by others or to get her husband’s attention.

 When narcissism is a strong model of attitude that defines someone’s personality, they may be diagnosed with narcissistic personality disorder (NPD).
 Persons who live or work with a narcissist may be abused and neglected.
-Sometimes someone with NPD involves in gaslighting trying to make a victim of abuse question their own reality.
-This can be a harmful occurrence that kills relationships, self-esteem, and even the whole workplace or families.
+Sometimes someone with NPD involves in gaslighting trying to make a victim of abuse question their reality.
+This can be a harmful occurrence that kills relationships, self-esteem, and even the whole workplace or family.

 NPD is difficult to treat because few persons with narcissism gladly agree to seek treatment.
 Yet people dealing with the result of interacting with a narcissist can and do get better with adequate help and strong boundaries.
-A therapist can assist you to understand how other people’s narcissism affects you, and then work with you to avoid that relationship from destroying your mental health.
+A therapist can assist you to understand how other people’s narcissism affects you and then work with you to avoid that relationship from destroying your mental health.